 The height at which the appliance should be installed.

 How close it is to the motions you want it to detect, such as How to fix outdoor solar lights that stop working

-Whether the PIR light motion detector sensor is pointing in the direction you anticipate there will be moved, such as if it is pointing at a sidewalk,
+Whether the PIR light motion detector sensor is pointing in the direction you anticipate it will be moved, such as if it is pointing at a sidewalk,

 Basically, adjust your solar light to the greatest level of sensitivity if it isn’t turning on when it should.
 After that, gradually reduce the strength until the light is operating at the level you desire.

-This may occur if your solar lights are totally or partially covered by glass, such as a patio or outdoor room’s glass roof.
+If your solar lights are completely or partially covered by glass, such as the glass roof of a patio or outdoor room, this might happen.
 Additionally, it occurs when you charge your lights beside a window.